-The following text is intended as an aid in understanding the operation of the TPS23753 but not as a substitute for the actual IEEE 802.3at standard.
+The following text is intended as an aid in understanding the operation of the TPS23753A but not as a substitute for the actual IEEE 802.3at standard.
 The IEEE 802.3at standard is an update to IEEE 802.3-2008 clause 33 (PoE), adding high-power options and enhanced classification.
 Generally speaking, a device compliant to IEEE 802.3-2008 will be referred to as a Type 1 device, and devices with high power or enhanced classification will be referred to as Type 2 devices.
+The TPS23753A is intended to power type 1 devices (up to 13W) and is fully compliant to IEEE 802.3at for hardware classes 0 - 3.
 Standards change and should always be referenced when making design decisions.

 The IEEE 802.3at standard defines a method of safely powering a PD (powered device) over a cable, and then removing power if a PD is disconnected.
 The process proceeds through an idle state and three operational states of detection, classification, and operation.
 The PSE leaves the cable unpowered (idle state) while it periodically looks to see if something has been plugged in; this is referred to as detection.
 The low power levels used during detection are unlikely to damage devices not designed for PoE.
-If a valid PD signature is present, the PSE may inquire how much power the PD requires; this is referred to as classification.
-Type 2 PSEs are required to do hardware classification.
+If a valid PD signature is present, the PSE may inquire how much power the PD requires; this is referred to as (hardware) classification.
+Only type 2 PSEs are required to do hardware classification.
 The PD may return the default 13W current-encoded class, or one of four other choices.
 The PSE may then power the PD if it has adequate capacity.
 Once started, the PD must present the maintain power signature (MPS) to assure the PSE that it is still present.
 The PSE monitors its output for a valid MPS, and turns the port off if it loses the MPS.
 Loss of the MPS returns the PSE to the idle state.
 Figure 16 shows the operational states as a function of PD input voltage.

 Figure 16.
-IEEE 802.3at (Type 1) Operational States
+IEEE 802.3-2005 (Type 1) Operational States

-The PD input is typically an RJ-45 eight-lead connector which is referred to as the power interface (PI).
+The PD input is typically an RJ-45 eight-lead connector which is referred to as the power interface (Pl).
 PD input requirements differ from PSE output requirements to account for voltage drops in the cable and operating margin.
-The IEEE 802.3at standard uses a cable resistance of 20 $\Omega$ (for type 1 devices) to derive the voltage limits at the PD based on the PSE output voltage requirements.
+The IEEE 802.3at standard uses a cable resistance of 20 Ω for type 1 devices to derive the voltage limits at the PD based on the PSE output voltage requirements.
 Although the standard specifies an output power of 15.4 W at the PSE, only 13 W is available at the PI due to the worst-case power loss in the cable.
 The PSE can apply voltage either between the RX and TX pairs (pins 1-2 and 3-6 for 10baseT or 100baseT), or between the two spare pairs (4-5 and 7-8).
 The PSE may only apply voltage to one set of pairs at a time.
 The PD uses input diode bridges to accept power from any of the possible PSE configurations.
-The voltage drops associated with the input bridges create a difference between the standard limits at the PI and the TPS23753 specifications.
+The voltage drops associated with the input bridges create a difference between the standard limits at the PI and the TPS23753A specifications.